-As we’ve been collection 101 uses for jojoba, we’ve come across some very beneficial ways to use jojoba instead of other products.
-Some of our clients use jojoba on their leather goods.
+As we’ve been collecting 101 uses for jojoba, we’ve come across some very beneficial ways to use jojoba instead of other products.
+If you’re wondering “Is jojoba oil good for leather”?
+Yes, some of our clients use jojoba oil for their leather goods.

 Leather goods will develop a beautiful patina when used frequently and cared for properly.
 The oils produced by our skin are transferred to them which naturally darkens and protects leather goods.
 Some leather items like wallets are more likely to be handled, others, like our shoes can use a little extra help.
-Since jojoba is very close to our the natural sebum our skin produces, it is the perfect product to condition our leather goods.
+Since jojoba is very close to the natural sebum our skin produces, it is the best oil for conditioning our leather goods.
 Many leather conditioning oils contain chemical additives, if you’re trying to remove chemicals from your life, jojoba is a natural option for conditioning your leather shoes, wallets, bags, baseball gloves, etc. without chemicals.

-Jojoba’s non staining quality is another fantastic benefit for using it on leather.
+Jojoba oil’s non-staining quality is another fantastic benefit for using it as a leather care oil.
 If too much is added accidentally and it rubs off on clothing, jojoba will come out easily in the laundry (see our laundering directions).

 gently rub the jojoba into the leather, working over the entire piece until it’s absorbed.
 If needed add a few extra drops of jojoba on your cloth.

 - Buff with a soft brush or a clean, soft rag (once again, an old sock works well for this)

 - That’s all there is to it.
 We love using jojoba as a shoe polish.
 There’s no need to carry additional products when traveling, a quick buff with jojoba every now and then keeps shoes and other leather goods beautiful and protected.